Lurkomorie/telegram-bot/README.md

 - **`ENABLE_IMAGES_IN_FOLLOWUP`** (default: `False`)
   Set to `True` to enable image generation during auto follow-up messages.
 Disabled by default to save resources and reduce costs, as follow-ups are frequent and images may not be necessary for re-engagement.

+- **`FOLLOWUP_TEST_USERS`** (default: `None`)
+  Comma-separated list of Telegram user IDs to restrict followups to (e.g., `"123456,789012"`).
+When set, only these users will receive automatic follow-up messages.
+Useful for testing followups in development/staging without affecting all users.
+Leave unset in production to enable followups for all users.

 ### app.yaml

 All non-prompt settings (model params, limits, image settings):